How to Set Up Skills Based Routing

 2. Assign Skills to Agents

-- Assign each agent the relevant skills and a rating value (for example, 1–10).
+- Assign each agent the relevant skills and a rating value between 1 and 9.

 3. Configure the Router